samme90s/samme90s/server-setup.md

 }
 ```

-## Transfering files using SSH-key
+## Transferring files using SSH-key

 Place application folders at: `/var/www` and make sure that the owner of the folder is the server (`ubuntu`) and not `root`!